-If you’re old enough to read this blog, you know the drill—gather in a popular square or a main avenue, grab a few party accessories and drinks, walk around or secure a spot if the crowd is dense, stare at the sky with growing impatience for the last fifteen minutes of the year, count down the last few seconds until the clock strikes midnight, shout out something meaningful like “yay” or “hoorah,” kiss someone (preferably a person you know) and watch the show you came to see.
+If you’re old enough to read this blog, you know the drill—gather in a popular square or a major avenue, grab a few party accessories and drinks, walk around or secure a spot if the crowd is dense, stare at the sky with growing impatience for the last fifteen minutes of the year, count down the last few seconds until the clock strikes midnight, shout out something meaningful like “yay” or “hoorah,” kiss someone (preferably a person you know) and watch the show you came to see.

-And this is pretty much how we spent the final two hours of 2017—although, come to think of it, I didn’t get my New Year kiss.
+And this is pretty much how we spent the final two hours of 2017—although come to think of it, I didn’t get my New Year kiss.

 Mark remembered that last year, we bought him a “spray”—i.e. “silly string” spray—so this year he wanted it again.
 In fact, the fireworks were completely irrelevant, Mark was obviously here just to cover the sidewalk with plastic string.